Nicholas-BI/bakery-efficiency-score/docs/visuals_description.md

 | **Placement** | Numerator / Denominator / Ignored |
 | **Contribution** | Final value used in the formula |

-Think of it as a recipe résumé: here’s the logic behind the rank.

 ---

 ## Design Touches